rargulati/go-truck-sf/README.md

 Trade-offs
 ------------

 As this was quick and dirty (for now), no rich front-end experience or complex folder structure splitting out all the functions for webscale.
 Simple Go templating and a few functions in a main package.

-A look at the socialpoll example (influenced by an exercise in a golang book) in my github repo shows what a golang project that is far more fleshed out would look like.
+At this point I'm just levering standard libraries, though one big level up would be wrapping access to the api in a goroutine for concurrent access.
+I'd also want to add a per-user lock (mutex) on their ability to filter queries as I don't want to exhaust the google api limits.

 Missing:
 ------------

 Tests!
-In the middle of figureing out Golang testing conventions, but will be testing the following cases:
+In the middle of figuring out Golang testing conventions, but will be testing the following cases:

 1. A valid request to the server results in a well-formed response (200) or an http error (404)
 2. If the server responds with 200, it returns a slice of structs of type Facility.
 3. That queries about the data set the correct url params in the request from server to server